Glazzes/react-native-zoom-toolkit/docs/docs/installation.md

 ::: tip Recommended Versions

-- Recommended versions for react-native-gesture-handler are `2.16.0` and above, previous versions may or may not work.
+- Recommended versions for react-native-gesture-handler are `2.16.0` and above, previous versions should work well but it's not guaranteed.
   :::

 ::: code-group